10 Must-read Books for Students in Classes 11-12 | Explore with Ramagya School, Noida

 Girl reading books: Must-read books for students

 The Monk Who Sold His Ferrari is an inspiring fable about Julian Mantle, a lawyer facing a spiritual crisis due to his imbalanced life.
-The book takes readers on a transformative journey as Julian embarks on an odyssey to discover greater courage, balance, abundance, and joy.
 Through this captivating tale, readers are guided with a step-by-step approach to living a life filled with passion, purpose, and peace.

 Given that, you'll truly like this book if: